 Effective January 1, 2024, it is a requirement for MLTs in Alberta to have PLI for $5,000,000.

-The HPA outlines that the CMLTA is now required to have a bylaw that sets the type and amount of liability insurance required for the profession.
+The HPA requires that the CMLTA must have a bylaw that sets the type and amount of liability insurance required for the profession.
 Professional Liability Insurance (PLI) protects the public by providing them with financial compensation if damages are caused by your professional actions.
 PLI also protects you as a professional in these instances as your insurance will cover the cost of those damages.
 Most health professionals in Canada are required to carry PLI.

-Yes, your employer’s insurance will likely not cover the cost to defend you if a complaint of unprofessional conduct is made against you.
-One benefit to getting your own PLI is that most plans will cover legal costs to defend you against a complaint of unprofessional conduct made to the college.
+Your employer’s insurance will likely not cover the cost to defend you if a complaint of unprofessional conduct is made against you.
+One benefit to getting your own PLI is that most plans will cover legal costs to defend you against a complaint of unprofessional conduct made to the CMLTA.

 It is also important to note that there are some exemptions from this coverage for most PLI providers such as criminal activity or complaints of sexual abuse and sexual misconduct.
 Make sure you check with your insurance provider and understand your policy!